dart-lang/language/working/extension_structs/overview.md

 extension struct, and the type of the abstract member is a supertype of the type of the corresponding member in the unique field.

+**COMMENTARY(leafp):** *Abstract members here allow delegation of methods without having to write an explicit forward.
+We could elide this*.

 ### Abstract extension structs

 Extension structs may not be be marked abstract.